taocpp/PEGTL/doc/Getting-Started.md

 - The compiler search-path for include files must include (no pun intended) the directory that contains the `tao/pegtl/` directory and `tao/pegtl.hpp` header.

-The `Makefile` and `.cc`-files included in the PEGTL distribution archive serve as practical examples on how to develop grammars and applications with the PEGTL.
+The `Makefile` and `.cpp`-files included in the PEGTL distribution archive serve as practical examples on how to develop grammars and applications with the PEGTL.
 Invoking `make` in the main PEGTL directory builds all included example programs and builds and runs all unit tests.